EasonShi0624/EasonShi0624.github.io/_pages/about.md

 # 📸 Arts Gallery
-Beyond academics, I'm an enthusiast in photography and filming.
+Beyond academics, I'm an enthusiast in photography and filming. <br>
-**"Photography is the simultaneous recognition, in a fraction of a second, of the significance of an event." ―― Henri Cartier-Bresson**
+**"Photography is the simultaneous recognition, in a fraction of a second, of the significance of an event." ―― Henri Cartier-Bresson** <br>